sandeep-tukaram/algods/README.md

         reuse solutions of all the subproblems.         // combine }

-There are many ways to split a problem into subproblems
+There are few ways to split a problem into subproblems
 + incremental
 + divide
 + partition